SuzanneNL/star-trail-photography/testing.md

 - Images that have been deleted by users, are not shown in the gallery.
 - Logged in users see an 'add your image' button at the top of the gallery.
 - Logged in users see edit and delete buttons under their own images.
+- Images are sorted according to date uploaded (newest to oldest) by default.
+- Users see a go to top button when scrolling down, that -when clicked- redirects them to the top of the page.

 ### Profile
 - The profile page renders all images that have been added (and not deleted) by the currently logged in user and exist in the database.
 - Images that have been deleted by the user, are not shown on the profile page.
 - Users see edit and delete buttons under all their images.
+- Images are sorted according to date uploaded (newest to oldest) by default.
+- Users see a go to top button when scrolling down, that -when clicked- redirects them to the top of the page.

 ### Add Image
 - After logging in or signing up, go to the gallery.
 An 'add your image' button is visible.
 Click on the button.
 - A user is redirected to the add image page.
 - All fields need to meet requirements, or the form will give a warning as in the log in and sign up forms.
+- A datepicker pops up when the user goes to the date field.
-- All fields except the descriptions need to be filled in.
+- All fields except the description need to be filled in.
 Otherwise the form cannot be submitted.
 - After submitting a correctly filled out form, the user is redirected to the gallery.
 A green flash message is visible: 'Thank you.
 Your image has been added to the gallery!'.
 In the database, a new image has been added.
 The displayed number of images in the gallery is updated with one extra.
 The image has been added to the gallery, at the bottom.
 It will also have been added to the profile page.

 ### Edit Image
 - A user can see an edit button under his own images.
 After clicking on this, a user is redirected to the edit image page.
 - All fields are filled in with the current value.
 When updating fields, they need to meet requirements, or the form will give a warning as in the log in and sign up forms.
+- A datepicker pops up when the user goes to the date field.
-- All fields except the descriptions need to be filled in.
+- All fields except the description need to be filled in.
 Otherwise the form cannot be submitted.
 - After submitting a correctly filled out form, he is redirected back to the gallery or the profile page, depending on where he clicked on the edit button.
 A green flash message is visible: 'Your image has successfully been updated!'.
 In the database, the information has been updated.
 When looking in the gallery and profile page, one sees that the image has been updated.

 ### Delete Image